kjdElectronics/fd-tone-notify/README.md

   Default is `0.05` or 5%.
 For example, if a tone of 1000Hz is specified with a `tolerancePercent` of `0.05` any detected sample with a frequency between 950Hz and 1050Hz is considered a match counting towards the `matchThreshold` for that tone.
+   - `defaultResetTimeoutMs`: This is how many milliseconds after detecting a tone (or series of tones) the detector will wait before resetting.
+Make sure to account for the length of tones when setting this value.
+For example, if each tone lasts 2 seconds a `defaultResetTimeoutMs` value of `3000` would only allow 1 second to match the next tone in the sequence.
+   - `defaultLockoutTimeoutMs`: Acts as an absolute refractory period for the detector after the series of tones is detected.
+   This prevents a single tone from triggering multiple detection events.
+   - `isRecordingEnabled`: Global setting for enabling recording.
+This option can be overridden in each detector config.
+   This option is only used as a fallback value if a detector config does not specify the `isRecordingEnabled`.
+The default behavior is `true`.

   :memo: `defaultMatchThreshold` can be overridden at the `detector` level using `matchThreshold`. `defaultTolerancePercent` can be overridden at the `detector` level using `tolerancePercent`